poteat/retrospective/readme.md

 ## Execution

-Retrospective chains are executed by first using the `reduceChain` utility - you also need to pass in the "identity" function corresponding to the type transformation you are using.
+Retrospective chains are executed by first using the `reduceChain` utility - you also need to pass in the identity function corresponding to the type transformation you are using.
 Essentially, this is just the most internally-executed element and does not take in the `next` parameter:

 ```ts
 type MyNumberTransformer = (x: number) => number